NORSI Writing the Introduction to Article-based Dissertations: “Kappa”-Workshop 2021

 Travel and Costs

-The seminar is free.
-Accommodation and meals 28-30 August are covered by Norsi.
+Accommodation (hotel) and meals are covered by Norsi.
 Travel costs must be covered by the students or their institution.
 NORSI will not cover travel expenses for this course.

-Please do not book your travel before you have confirmed that there is space available at the course.
+Please do not book your travel before you have confirmed that you have a spot on the course/seminar